 What is Lactate Threshold Training?

-In this first article of three on lactate threshold training, I want to look at what this really is, to help you better understand the term.
-In the second article, I subsequently will look at how it relates to running economy, and how to determine your threshold.
+In this first article of three on lactate threshold training, I want to look at what this is to help you better understand the term.
+In the second article, I want to look at how it relates to running economy, and how to determine your threshold.

 In the third article of this series, I will consider how to improve your lactate threshold, and therefore how to race smarter – so stay tuned!

-To illustrate the advantage of high LTVO2 and how this relates to pace let’s consider two runners with identical VO2 max values of 60 ml/kg/min but different LT.
-Athlete A’s LTVO2 occurs at 48 ml/kg/min (80% of VO2 max) whilst Athlete B’s LTVO2 occurs at 42 ml/kg/min (70% of VO2 max).
-If the runners race at a speed that requires 45 ml/kg/min then Athlete A will be able to maintain the pace but Athlete B will have to slow down.
+To illustrate this point and the advantage of high LTVO2 Farrell et al consider runners with VO2 max values that are identical say 56 ml of oxygen per kg bodyweight per minute (ml/kg/min) but different LT.
+Athlete A’s LTVO2 occurs at 44.8 ml/kg/min (80% of VO2 max) whilst Athlete B’s LTVO2 occurs at 39.2 ml/kg/min (70% of VO2 max).
+If the runners race at a speed that requires 42 ml/kg/min then Athlete A will be able to maintain the pace but Athlete B will have to slow down.

 Leave a comment.
 Ask us a question...